Natshah/uikit_admin/README.md

 A one-column administration theme based on [UIkit](https://www.drupal.org/project/uikit) for Drupal.

- * For a full description of the module, visit the project page: https://www.drupal.org/project/uikit_admin
+ * For a full description of the admin theme, visit the project page: https://www.drupal.org/project/uikit_admin

  * To submit bug reports and feature suggestions, or to track changes: